swedenconnect/credentials-support/docs/index.md

 The **credentials-support-spring** library offers Spring add-ons consisting of converters, factories and configuration support.

 The **credentials-support-spring-boot-starter** library is a Spring Boot starter that can be used for an easy and straight forward way of configuring credentials that are to be used in a Spring Boot application.

+<a name="generic-pkicredentialfactorybean-for-springboot-users"></a>
+:exclamation: If you are still using the 1.X.X version of the **credentials-support** library, see the [old README](https://docs.swedenconnect.se/credentials-support/old-readme.html).

 <a name="api-documentation"></a>
 ### 1.1.
 API Documentation